yesufh/solana-infra-systems-analysis/README.md

 ***

-**The Infrastructure Pivot (Piotrostr, Listen & ARC)** Moving away from manual sentiment-trading, I began researching the "plumbing" of the network.
+**The Infrastructure Pivot (Piotrostr, Listen & ARC)** Moving away from manual sentiment-trading, I began researching the technical "plumbing" of the network.
 I focused on **Piotrostr (Piotrek)**, a lead engineer in the DeFAI (Decentralized AI Finance) space whose work is industry-leading.
 I aligned my portfolio with the infrastructure-side by holding **$LISTEN** and **$ARC** (AI Rig Complex).
 Studying Piotrek's GitHub—specifically the `listen-rs` framework—showed me how Rust-based agents manage on-chain liquidity.
 This moved my focus from "trading tickers" to "analyzing systems."

 <img src="assets/listen_and_arc_holdings.png" width="450">

 ***

-**Capital Scaling & Systemic Failure ($100k Peak)** Applying this infrastructure-first research allowed me to scale a seed capital of **$2,200 to a peak of over $100,000** across three active Phantom wallets by June 2025.
-This was my "Proof of Concept," but the subsequent drawdown back to $10k revealed a massive **Production Engineering** gap.
+**Capital Scaling & Systemic Failure ($100k Peak)** Applying this infrastructure-first research allowed me to scale a seed capital of **$2,200 to a peak of over $100,000** across three active Phantom wallets.
+This was a significant "Proof of Concept" for data-driven allocation, but the subsequent drawdown back to $10k revealed a massive **Infrastructure Gap**.
 Managing six figures manually in a 24/7 market is unsustainable; without automated risk-management and real-time monitoring (SRE), a human-led system is prone to failure.
-This is why I am pursuing the **MLH Fellowship**—to build the automated "guardrails" I lacked during this phase.

 <img src="assets/peak_portfolio_100k.png" width="450">